LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 Then left to pursue her goals after her family disappeared from history.
 She Has since spent the time becoming more utilitarian as opposed to her previous academic focus.
 Learning about the dangers of the world as she hones her practical skills.
->> - plot hooks: to be discussed with a GM I believe.
+>> - plot hooks: to be discussed with the GM, I believe.

 > Year-by-year breakdown.
->> - 4498: born, was her parents' third attempt at a child, named Aurelia as the golden hope of the family
+>> - 4498: born, was her parents' third attempts at a child, named Aurelia as the golden hope of the family
 >> - 4499-4502 She developed faster than her peers, but always seemed slightly listless, never taking joy in anything
 >> - 4503: she discovered a scroll of prestidigitation, and managed to differentiate it from the basic principles of magic, allowing her to cast the spell
 >> - 4504: as she continues to learn magic at a relatively rapid pace for one of her races, her parents begin to